joeedh/FunLittleProject/Readme.md

 I plan on extending Cesenta's object model to include byte-addressed typed arrays (shouldn't be hard).

-The only annoying thing is that V7's bytecode is difficult to disassemble (the one that comes with V7 doesn't work), so for now I'm using my own compiler.
+The only annoying thing is that V7's bytecode is difficult to disassemble (the disassembler that comes with V7 doesn't work), so for now I'm using my own compiler.
 I probably won't keep it.